1856 Dunbar East Links

 |Course management||Owned and managed by Dunbar Golf Club|

 |Dunbar Castle Golf Club (1882)|

 Prior to 1856, golf at Dunbar was played on the West Links.
-The East Links began with the revival/beginning of the Dunbar Golf Club on 20th December 1856.
-The minutes reported that the first course required “clearing of the ground” which, as the club points out, suggests there was no pre-existing course.
+The East Links began with the 'revival' of the Dunbar Golf Club on 20th December 1856.
+The minutes reported that the first course required “clearing of the ground” which, as the club points out, strongly suggests there was no pre-existing course.
 Fifteen holes were initially laid and to the seaward of the large wall which runs between today's eighteenth and fourth holes.
 The course became known as Broxmouth Links or East Links.

 Initially, the Dunbar Club used the St Andrews' rules, with the addition clause that any obstruction within twenty yards of the putting hole should be removed.
 In 1859, they drew up a committee to form their own rules.

 The course was extended to 18 holes (4,701 yards) in 1880, going as far as the current 8th green.
 In 1883, the club adopted white flags for the outward nine holes and red for the inward holes, following the convention at St Andrews, though there do not appear to have been any ‘double greens’ at Dunbar (which would necessitate their use to indicate which hole on the green you should use.)

 In 1894 Old Tom Morris altered seven holes and extended the course by 200 yards to today’s 10th green.

 In 1905 the land called Deer Park was acquired, on which the present 1st, 2nd, 3rd and 18th holes are situated.
 This allowed the course to be lengthened to 5,740 yards.
 The present layout largely dates to 1922-24, when James Braid from Walton Heath and Ben Sayers from North Berwick laid out an extended course of 6,425 yards.